tonytonyjan/rails_on_webpack/README.md

 # Rails on Webpack

-This product is a demonstration of integration between Rails and Webpack without using any ruby gem, including some frequently used packages such as:
+This product is a demonstration of integration between Rails and Webpack without using any ruby gem, including some usefule tools and packages such as:

 - SASS
 - CoffeeScript